giulianopz/lfcs/domains/checklist.md

 - [ ] t.
 Alpine e-mail setup
 - [ ] u.
 How to fix Nvidia graphics card problems
 - [ ] v.
 GPG & SSH keys
-- [ ] j.
-How to use Linux's built-in USB attack protection
-- [ ] k.
-Repair a usb drive
-- [ ] l.
+- [ ] w.
 How to handle dynamic and static libraries in Linux
+- [ ] x.
+Fix corrupted text